kraynor856/MultiTool/README.md

 5. Add a login system (if needed)
 6. Some sort of level system within the tool, if a user was to use the tool multiple times they can have points them points are shown on the main page of the too, this would require a login page for the users.
 7. Add webpage support, have it so that the user can see or control the tool through the browser(if possible)
+8. Add a opton for a simple HTTP server

 Completed list: